THE GIVING TAP

 Recipient: Ginnie's House

-Ginnie’s House in Newton is our Giving Tap recipient for December!
+Ginnie’s House in Newton is our non-profit Giving Tap recipient for April!

-They coordinate services for victims of abuse and they work closely with the prosecutor’s office...
+What they do: They coordinate services for victims of abuse, and they work closely with the prosecutor’s office, law enforcement, ...

 Upcoming Music